iKelvvv/MS5/README.md

 - Ability to add/edit/delete products
 - Ability to add/edit/blog posts
 - Ability to subscribe and unsubscribe to a newsletter form
-- Allow the customer to enter payment information secrurely
+- Allow the customer to enter payment information securely
 - Provide different weights of steaks

 ### Phase 2
-- Add other steak realted products
+- Add other steak related products
-- Add ability for superusers to send our emails to newsletter subscribers
+- Add the ability for superusers to send our emails to newsletter subscribers
 - Adjust the price according to the weight selected
 - FAQs page
-- Add ability for users to rate and review products
+- Add the ability for users to rate and review products
 - Filter the steak category by the cut of beef

 <a name="structure"></a>